Rex Begonia Plant Care at Home

-Rex begonia, or Begonia rex-cultorum, is a cultivar group of the begonia plant species that produces attractive and abundant foliage with the right care.
-This plant is a rhizomatous perennial with striking leaves that grow in a variety of vivid colors, shapes, and patterns.
-Keep reading to discover everything you need to know about how to grow and care for your own rex begonia at home.
-With the proper conditions, the rex begonia will make an excellent addition to your indoor plant collection.
+Rex begonia, or Begonia rex-cultorum, is a cultivar group of the begonia plant species that produces attractive and abundant foliage with the proper care.
+This plant is a rhizomatous perennial with striking leaves that grow in vivid colors, shapes, and patterns.
+In this guide, I’m going to share how I care for my Rex begonia at home, including the best soil types, watering frequencies, fertilizing needs, light exposures, and ideal environmental conditions for optimal growth.

 Ultimate Guide to Rex Begonia Plant Care at Home